Tvick22/MORTal_Combat_Game/README.md

 - Here we can modify things like the title and description.

-- The type value will tells us which column this is going to appear under, supported values: `plans`, `hacks`, `tangibles`.
+- The type value will tells us which column this is going to appear under, supported values: `plans`, `game`

-- The courses tells us which menu item it will be under, in this case the `compsci` menu, and the `week` tells it what row (week) it will appear under that menu.
+- The courses tells us which menu item it will be under, in this case the `versions` menu, and the `week` tells it what row (week) it will appear under that menu.

 - In our examples,  hacks(ToDo) contains references to our IPYNB files; these are stored in GitHub under the `_notebooks` folder.
 The plans and tangibles contains references to our MD files; these are stored in GitHub under the `_posts` folder.

 - Key files in Computer Science Lab Notebook
-    - `compsci.md` - this is the "Computer Science Lab Notebook" page and is the link `https://nighthawkcoders.github.io/student/compsci`.
-It contains the Title and Number of units on the page.
+    - `timeBox.md` - this is our time box that contains all iterations of the game, plans, and notebooks for our code and the link is `https://tvick22.github.io/MORTal_Combat_Game/timeBox`.
-    - `_data/compsci.yml` - this contains the supporting data that helps organize the units on the page.
+    - `_data/versions.yml` - this contains the supporting data that helps organize the units on the page.

-    - `_layouts`\schedule.html - this contains code, in the Liquid language, that generates the HTML for all the rows and columns.
-    - fyi, the schedule.html could work for another type of page.
-For instance, you could make a csa.md, _data/csa.yml, and tag files with `csa: {week: 0}` under courses.
+### Plans
+- The plans tab includes our initial vision for the game and how we planned to execute it
+- Plans outlines our change it though process over time as we ultiamtely arrived to where we are at today

+### Playing Our Game
+- The final version of our game: Pokemort, will be included on the index.md
+    - Users can use the wasd keys to move their character around the screen and follow any on-screen prompts for starting the game or character interactions
+- Any previous iterations of the game or code that we used in development will be in the time box tab
+- All review tickets and weekly plans will also be included in the time box
+- We hope you enjoy!